 Each year students of the MASTS Graduate School come together for an annual retreat.
 The goal of the retreat is to bring together the geographically dispersed MASTS postgraduate population and to create a tight-knit student community, while providing useful and informative training sessions and seminars.

-The 2017 annual MASTS Graduate School Retreat will take place 15-17 March in Aviemore.
-See draft programme for further details.
+The 2018 annual MASTS Graduate School Retreat will take place 14-16 March in Aviemore.
+See final programme for further details.

-Speakers from previous years have included: Mark Batho (CEO of SFC); Jonathan Benjamin (Wessex Archeology); Joanne MacDonald (NERC KE Fellow); Andrew Brierley (Professor, St Andrews); Lyndsey Dodds (WWF); Phil Newton (NERC); Nick Owens (SAHFOS); Linda Rosborough (Director, Marine Scotland); David Raffaelii (Professor, York University); Mark Shileds (DECC); and Andy Watson (Professor, University of Exeter).
+Speakers from previous years have included: Mark Batho (CEO of SFC); Jonathan Benjamin (Wessex Archeology); Joanne MacDonald (NERC KE Fellow); Andrew Brierley (Professor, St Andrews); Lyndsey Dodds (WWF); Phil Newton (NERC); Nick Owens (SAHFOS); Linda Rosborough (Director, Marine Scotland); David Raffaelii (Professor, York University); Mark Shileds (DECC); Prof Frank Rennie (UHI), Colin Moffat (Head of Marine Science), Simon merrywest (University of Manchester), Sam Ilingworth (MMU) and Andy Watson (Professor, University of Exeter).

 Example Student Comments